 By using internal identification properties that TestComplete provides.

 The way TestComplete locates web elements on a web page depends on the Use XPath and CSS selectors for web objects option.
-You can set it when you create a new project or start recording a new test from the Start page of TestComplete or via the Tools > Current Project Properties > Open Applications > Web Testing > General dialog:
+It is enabled by default.
+You can control the option on the Properties > Open Applications > Web Testing > General page of your project:

-If you enable this mode in an existing project that already has tests that locate web objects by internal identification properties, such tests will be incompatible with the new mode and may fail.
+If you enable this mode in a legacy project that already has tests that locate web objects by internal identification properties, such tests will be incompatible with the new mode and may fail.
 To run such tests successfully, disable this mode.

 The selected mode affects both tests that do use name mapping to address tested objects and tests that do not.